-4.9.4 UPnP
+4.8.4 UPnP

-Choose menu "Forwarding→UPnP", and then you can view the information about UPnP in the screen (shown in Figure 4-52).
-The Universal Plug and Play (UPnP) feature allows the devices, such as Internet computers, to access the local host resources or devices as needed.
+Choose menu "Forwarding \rightarrow UPnP", you can view the information about UPnP (Universal Plug and Play) in the screen as shown in Figure 4-37.
+The UPnP feature allows the devices, such as Internet computers, to access the local host resources or devices as needed.
 UPnP devices can be automatically discovered by the UPnP service application on the LAN.